rh-ecosystem-edge/recert/README.md

 - [ ] Delete leases to make operators start faster

 ## Nice to have
-- [ ] Output kubeconfig as YAML and not JSON to make it look nicer
 - [ ] Somehow have built-in ouger functionality instead of shelling out to ouger
 - [ ] Remove OLM package server hack
 - [ ] Somehow reduce binary size